horoeka-2022/gardenz/CONTRIBUTION.md

 ## Merge Conflicts

-In a large team, it is quite likely that you will run see merge conflicts in Github PRs.
+In a large team, it is quite likely that you will run into merge conflicts in Github PRs.
 Here's how you can resolve them.

 1. Pull origin's **_dev_** branch directly into your branch.
 This begins a merge.
 2. In VSCode, resolve merge conflicts file-by-file.
 Ask for help from other devs who's work is affected if needed.
 3. After all conflicts are resolved, **_retest your feature_**.
 4. Make the merge commit.
-4. Push your merged branch to origin.
+4. Push your merged branch (not the dev branch) to origin.
 6. Ask devs who's work might be affected to review your PR, check for accidental deletions.
-5. Revisit Github and **_merge back to dev_**.
+5. Revisit your PR and **_merge back to dev_**.

 ## Code Issues to Look-out For